jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update customer details _PUT_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 Add the ability to update a customer's details by pressing on the customer in the [list of customers](<./List customers _GET_.md>) which loads that specific customer's details in a form.
-You can edit the fields and press the *Update Customer* button.&#x20;
+You can edit the fields and press the *Update Customer* button.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ag9cStah_4Z8BJQELauFL_rest-update.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ag9cStah_4Z8BJQELauFL_rest-update.PNG" size="70" width="1240" height="2500" position="center" caption="Update customer" alt="Update customer"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ag9cStah_4Z8BJQELauFL_rest-update.PNG" size="70" position="center" caption="Update customer" alt="Update customer"}
 :::
 ::::